temporalio/documentation/docs/content/why-temporal.md

 A Temporal Workflow Execution can represent a business process or an entire business object.

-### Example subscription use-case
+### Example subscription use case

-Let's look at a subscription-based use-case to compare the difference between a Temporal Application and other traditional modern approaches.
+Let's look at a subscription-based use case to compare the difference between a Temporal Application and other traditional approaches.

 The basic business steps are as follows:

 1. A customer signs up for a service that has a trial period.
-2. After the trial period, if the customer has not cancelled, they should be charged once a month, for up to X months.
+2. After the trial period, if the customer has not canceled, they should be charged once a month.
 3. The customer has to be notified via email about the charges and should be able to cancel the subscription at any time.

 This business logic is not very complicated and can be expressed in a few dozen lines of code.
-In addition to that, any practical implementation has to ensure that the business process is fault-tolerant and scalable.
+Any practical implementation also has to ensure that the business process is fault-tolerant and scalable.

 **Database-centric design approach**